sbcool01/flair_prediction_reddit_sbcool/README.md

 So RNN Model is used for prediction.

-This problem comes under the category where human level accuracy which is often considered as a threshold is also low.
+This problem comes under the category where human level accuracy is low which is often considered as a threshold.

 The result obtained here are well comparable with other models(not using pre-trained embedding)for flair prediction.